Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction to Julia

-- How can Julia help you with data analysis
+- Leveraging Julia for data analysis

 - Getting started with Julia's REPL